-The risk that the medium and long term profitability of the company could be adversely impacted by the failure to identify and implement the correct strategy, and to react appropriately to changes in the business environment.
+The risk that the medium and long term profitability of the company could be adversely impacted by the failure to identify and implement correct strategy, and to react appropriately to changes in the business environment.

 These include:

-• A long-term downturn in the fundamental and technical dynamics of Middle East Markets.

-- Reputational damage to OBIC impacting marketing and distribution capabilities. - Potential market capacity issues and increased competition.
+- A long-term downturn in the fundamental and technical dynamics of Middle East Markets. - Reputational damage to OBIC, impacting marketing and distribution capabilities. - Potential market capacity issues and increased competition.

-The company believes it's can be mitigate those kinds of risks with: The Board's and company management with their long experience in management and investment, they will be able to defined the company strategy, and diversification of investment capabilities to reduce single event/product exposure.
+The company believes that, it can mitigate those kinds of risks with: The Board and company management with their long experience in management and investment will be able to define the company strategy and diversification of investment capabilities to reduce single event/product exposure.